CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 3. Click `File` > `Import` > `General` > `Existing Projects into Workspace` > `Next`.
 4. Click `Browse`, then locate the project's directory.
 5. Click `Finish`.
-6. Run `gradle run` in terminal to ensure that everything is working properly.
+6. Run `gradle run` in your terminal to ensure that everything is working properly.

 #### Troubleshooting

 1. **Eclipse reports that some of the required libraries are missing.**
     * Reason: Required libraries were not downloaded during project import.
-    * Solution: Run `gradle test` in terminal once to refresh libraries.
+    * Solution: Run `gradle test` in your terminal once to refresh libraries.
 2. **Eclipse reports compile errors after new commits are pulled from Git.**
-    * Reason: Eclipse fails to detect the changes made to the project during `git pull`.
+    * Reason: Eclipse fails to detect the changes made to your project during `git pull`.
-    * Solution: Refresh the project in Eclipse by clicking on the project in the package explorer window and pressing `F5`.
+    * Solution: Refresh your project in Eclipse by clicking on it in the package explorer window and pressing `F5`.

 ## Design